WyattCake1/CS411Silver/docker/README.md

 [Docker](https://www.docker.com/products/docker-desktop/)

 [Docker Compose](https://docs.docker.com/compose/install/)

+*The database container will not initialize correctly if port 3306 is being used by your local environment*

 ### Backend Configuration
 The Python backend is located in the `backend/` folder and is built using the `Dockerfile`.
 The backend will run a Flask web server that communicates with the MySQL db.